 So I cooked it on its own and we had it for tea.
 It was as delicious this week as the stand alone meat, served with mash, veg and gravy, as it was last Christmas, baked in a dish and served along-side the turkey.

 It really is very easy to make as it’s a simple case of mixing everything together in the bowl, shaping it and placing it in an oven dish.

 You can also make this ahead and freeze it.
 If you decide to do this then just shape the stuffing ensuring that it will fit into your oven dish when you come to cook it, wrap it in cling film, place it in a freezer bag and pop in the freezer.
 It will be sitting there waiting for you when you need it.
 Just remember to pop it from the freezer to the fridge 24 hours before you wish to cook it, to give it time to defrost.

 As a matter of fact, why not make two?
 That way you can save the other one for another day, an easy meal in the new year perhaps?

 Sage, Apple and Sausagemeat Stuffing

-Nothing beats homemade stuffing alongside the Christmas bird.
-This one can be made and frozen in advance leaving you more time to enjoy yourself.
-Try hovering over the serving size to change it to your needs!
+Nothing beats homemade stuffing at Christmas.
+This one can be made and frozen in advance leaving you more time to enjoy the big day!

-- 400 g good quality sausage meat or sausages skinned
+- 400 g (1 lb) good quality sausage meat or sausages skinned

 - 1 small onion very finely diced